Standard Procedures for when an energy provider ceases trading

 If a supplier ceases trading it is unable to fulfil its obligations as an energy supplier.

-Ombudsman Services will not investigate complaints against a supplier that has ceased trading as the supplier will not able to implement remedies or provide financial awards to consumers.
+Ombudsman Services will not consider disputes against a supplier that has ceased trading as the supplier will not able to implement resolutions or provide financial awards to consumers.

-For the same reasons, Ombudsman Services is not able to progress any complaints currently open on its systems.
-Consumers who have a complaint about the failed supplier may wish to contact the administrator in an attempt to gain a resolution to their complaint.
+For the same reasons, Ombudsman Services is not able to progress any cases currently open on its systems.
+Consumers who have a complaint about the failed supplier may wish to contact the administrator in an attempt to gain a resolution.

 To ensure consumers of the failed supplier have a continuous supply of gas and electricity, Ofgem will appoint a SoLR.
 The SoLR does not have an obligation to take on complaints about the supplier in administration as it was not involved in this complaints process.